buqeye/LearningFromData/LectureNotes/content/Basics/lecture_04.md

   _regardless_ of the probability distribution the values are drawn from.

-* The binomial, Poisson, Student's t-, and ... distributions all approach Gaussian distributions in the limit of a large number of degrees of freedom.
-(This consequence is probably not immediately obvious!)
+* The binomial, Poisson, chi-squared, and Student's t- distributions all approach Gaussian distributions in the limit of a large number of degrees of freedom (e.q., for large $N$ for binomial).
+More later: this consequence is probably not immediately obvious to you from the statement of the CLT!

 #### Proof in a special case: